juliabuffinton/wsds_short_course_2024/Tips_Tricks.md

 1. You can use the `touch` command to quickly create an empty file - your machine will look for that file, and if it doesn't exist, create one.
 Don't forget the file extension!

 2. If you want to create it using a command line text editor, `nano` or `vim` work well.

+## Remove local repsitory

+1. If you accidentally initialized a git repository in the wrong folder, un-git-ify it without deleting the whole folder by typing the following command to remove the `.git` diretory: `rm -r .git`.